Designers Transform Historic Buildings into an Inviting Boutique Hotel in Charleston

 This Modern Hotel in Urumqi, China References the Silk Road

-Hilton’s latest hotel in China, the Conrad Urumqi, offers its own nod to the historic trade route that once wove through Xinjiang.
+Hilton’s latest hotel in China, the Conrad Urumqi, nods to the Silk Road trade route that once wove through Xinjiang through colors and textures.